dymodi/dymodi.github.io/Research/Paper/Eagle/outline_1.md

 Offline data collecting is much more challenging than online data collecting due to many factors: The installation of IoT devices is time consuming and expensive; the measurements are subject to uncertainty due to sensing errors and other disturbances.

+Challenges:
+* Large scale deployment in the physical world (compare with smart home, )

 ## 3 System Overview